 Cold plunges are tough at first, but they can greatly improve the function of our vagus nerve.
 How?
 The initial shock of the cold water will make you take a short sharp breath in, and you will have an initial reaction to want to get out of there or to tense your muscles.
 As you deliberately take a long slow exhale, and relax your muscles, you start to adjust to the cold.
 When this happens, the sympathetic nervous system slows down, and the parasympathetic system takes over, directly affecting the Vagus nerve.
 It’s important to keep your breath steady when being exposed to cold water to keep the parasympathetic system working.
 This is difficult to do however with practice what you will notice is that other neurochemicals will also be released such as endorphins that will have a lasting positive impact.
 You don’t have to plunge for very long.
 Thirty seconds to 1 minute is ample enough time.

-Glastonbury Massage & Cryo (Immerse Hydrospa)
+Glastonbury Massage (Immerse Hydrospa)

 730 Hebron Avenue, Glastonbury, CT 06033 (860) 410-4490